Learn how to take apart an RFID-based transit card and embed it in resin jewelry!

 Now for what I find to be the hardest part of this process (if you’re using AB resin): waiting 24 hours for the resin to harden.
 As tempting as it might be to check on the hardening progress by pulling the jewelry out of the mold, that can ruin the jewelry.
 So just try to be patient!

-There is UV resin that’s supposed to cure within minutes using a UV light, but I haven’t had much success with it.
-So after many failed attempts getting UV resin to cure within minutes or even hours, I decided to stick to AB resin since at least it had a fixed amount of time that I knew it would take to set.
+There is UV resin that cures within minutes using a UV light, but I haven’t had much success with it.
+So after many failed attempts, I decided to stick to AB resin.
+Let me know if you have success using this tutorial with UV resin!

 9. Take your jewelry out of the mold